atbcb/usab-uswds/_ada-guides/chapter-10-golf-courses.md

 an accessible route from 36 inches to 48 inches.
 If an accessible route is provided instead of a golf car passage, it must connect accessible elements and spaces located within the boundary of a golf course.
-The 48-inch minimum width for the accessible route is necessary to ensure passage of a golf car on the accessible route.
+The 48 inch minimum width for the accessible route is necessary to ensure passage of a golf car on the accessible route.
 This is important where the accessible route is used to connect the golf car rental area, bag drop areas, practice putting greens, accessible practice teeing grounds,